gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 Paxos assumes each process operates at arbitrary speeds and may fail or restart at any time.
 Messages may take arbitrarily long to deliver, be duplicated, or be lost, but they are not corrupted.

 Single-decree Paxos is a two-phase protocol.
-In the first phase of the protocol (prepare/promise phase), the proposer sends a message with a sequence number \\(n\\) to the acceptors (peers) -- *"Prepare"* with the sequence number \\(n\\).
+In the first phase of the protocol ("prepare/promise" phase), the proposer sends a message with a sequence number \\(n\\) to the acceptors (peers) -- *"Prepare"* with the sequence number \\(n\\).
 And the acceptor responds to the proposal if and only if the sequence number \\(n\\) is higher than every previously accepted proposal number -- *"Promise"* to never again accept the proposal numbered less than \\(n\\).
-If the sequence number \\(n\\) is less than or equal to any previously accepted proposal, the acceptor can ignore the proposal.
-Or the acceptor rejects the proposal to respond with the highest sequence number it has ever seen.
-In the second phase of the protocol (accept/learn), once the proposer secures the agreement to its "prepare" request from the majority of the acceptors, the proposer can now request a value \\(v\\) with the sequence number \\(n\\) to be accepted -- *"Accept"*.
+If the sequence number \\(n\\) is less than or equal to any previously accepted proposal, the acceptor ignores or rejects the proposal by responding with the highest sequence number it has ever seen.
+In the second phase of the protocol ("accept/learn" phase), once the proposer secures the agreement on its "prepare" request from the majority of the acceptors, the proposer can now request a value \\(v\\) with the sequence number \\(n\\) to be accepted -- *"Accept"*.
 And once accepting the chosen value \\(v\\), the acceptor can inform its learner with the accepted value \\(v\\) -- *"Learn"* the agreed value and apply to its state.

 ![figure-1-paxos-consensus.png](paxos-etcd-vs-nakamoto-bitcoin-consensus/img/figure-1-paxos-consensus.png)

 Then, what if two proposers keep sending a sequence of proposals with increasing sequence numbers, while acceptors keep promising to accept the highest but none of which is ever chosen?
 One proposer may complete the phase 1 for a sequence number but its accept message can get ignored, because the other proposer could have completed another phase 1 with a higher number in-between.
-To prevent such conflict, only one proposer is elected to be the leader that exclusively issues the proposals: Each single-decree Paxos instance must establish a leader, and then proceed with phase 2 to chose the value.
+To prevent such conflict, a single proposer is elected to be the leader that exclusively issues proposals: Each single-decree Paxos instance must establish a leader, and then proceed with phase 2 to chose the value.

-In normal operation, Multi-Paxos establishes a stable leader to act as the distinguished proposer for multiple Paxos instances (by implementing leader lease).
+In practice, Multi-Paxos establishes a stable leader to act as the distinguished proposer for multiple Paxos instances (by implementing leader lease).
 Clients send commands to the leader (forwarded to the leader).
 If no participant is acting as leader, then the cluster cannot make any progress.
 [Raft](https://raft.github.io) is a consensus algorithm adopting the Multi-Paxos policy.
 As an analogy, here's how [etcd](https://github.com/etcd-io/etcd) uses Raft to process its writes:

 1. Each etcd node starts as a follower.
 2. The follower becomes candidate if there is no leader heartbeat for the duration of election timeout (1-second).